embellishing/embellish/docs/api/react.createconditions.md

 </td><td>

-Hooks
+AvailableHooks

 </td><td>

-The hooks available as the basis for conditions.
+The hooks available for use in conditions

 </td></tr>